fabiitch/GdxMaps/README.md

 # NztGMaps
+If you are here, you are lost.
+-- not Finish --

-api for use maps with libgdx
+Api for use maps with libgdx.
+Starting to implments openstreetmap.